• Share this on:

 Last updated:

-Takes 32 minutes to read
+Takes 29 minutes to read

-To enter the European market for avocado oil, you must meet mandatory requirements set by the European Union.
+To enter the European market for avocado oil, you must meet mandatory requirements set by the EU.
 You should also consider meeting common additional requirements that European buyers and niche markets have, as this will help you with market access.
 The European market for avocado oil is divided into three segments, which provide different channels through which you can access the market.
 You will face competition from other countries, companies and products on the European market.

 Tips:

-Technical Documentation
+Technical documentation

 Table 1: Contents of Safety Data Sheet (SDS), Technical Data Sheet (TDS) and Certificate of Analysis (CoA)